BraveCaperCat2/quality-rebalance/README.md

 Why does it not effect agricultural towers?
 Why does it buff pumps but not offshore pumps?
 Why doesn't the rocket silo animation speed also scale?
-This mod makes quality effect ALL THE THINGS
+This mod makes quality effect everything.
+This includes:

 ### Agricultural towers